• Recipes

 • Once the soup is at the boil it is ready.

-• Garnish each serving with chopped chives or parsely, or both.
+• Serving suggestion - Garnish each serving with chopped chives, sliced spring onions or fresh parsley.

 A sprinkle of nutritional yeast flakes is a tasty addition.

-• Serve with your favourite bread, roll or bap for a filling delicious meal.
+• Enjoy with your favourite bread, roll or bap for a filling delicious meal.

 Notes